About Envoy Mobile

 Envoy Mobile is a subrepo of Envoy that targets mobile development.
 Its client networking libraries bring the power of Envoy to mobile systems.

-Mobile builds bring their own set of challenges:
+Mobile builds and tests bring their own set of challenges:

 - They need to target several operating systems (e.g. Android, iOS),